ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 to present to the RO during any interactive sequences.

-name (string)
+`name` (string):
-: Display name of the client software
+: Display name of the client software.
+RECOMMENDED.

-uri (string)
+`uri` (string):
-: User-facing web page of the client software
+: User-facing web page of the client software.
+OPTIONAL.

-logo_uri (string)
+`logo_uri` (string)
 : Display image to represent the client software.
 The logo MAY be passed by value by using a data: URI {{!RFC2397}} referencing an image mediatype.
+OPTIONAL.

 ~~~
 "display": {